MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-appendix.md

 ### Default enrollment
 Your application can alternately register for App Protection Policies through a simplified process called **default enrollment**.
-This feature is primarily to support private line-of-business apps that haven't integrated MSAL.
+This feature is primarily to support private line-of-business apps that have not integrated MSAL.

 > [!WARNING]
 > Default enrollment comes with significant tradeoffs and is **not recommended**.